PineappleOrca/movies_database/README.md

 - [ ] **Maybe look at a proper front end in Typescript/React or something along those lines

 ## 🛠️ Known Bugs
-- [ ] remove wish list page
+- [ ] I'm sure there are some I haven't fully tested them!
-- [ ] Have to update the db.py functions to make sure it works on a fresh environment if the .db files arent there, schema drift

 ## 🧱 Tech Stack